Data Processing Agreement

 The oneDPA contract was created collaboratively by a group of leading law firms and in-house teams with input from the wider legal community.
-The terms of oneDPA have been discussed extensively to not only ensure it meets legal requirements, but also to make it balanced, fair and easy to understand.
+The terms of oneDPA have been discussed extensively to ensure it meets legal requirements while remaining balanced, fair and easy to understand.

-This page will outline the specific stipulations of CorralData Inc.’s DPA as a processor to our customers.
+This page outlines the specific stipulations of CorralData Inc.’s DPA as a processor to our customers.

 Parties’ Relationship